WcRnm/eliot-static/content/info/committees.md

 Chair: McKenna Niemer

 Makes recommendations on issues affecting the youth program at Eliot camps.
 Provides recommendations to Deans for youth program staff.
 Acts as a resource to youth program staff at Eliot camps.
 Responsibility includes Grade 9 to age 17 inclusive.

+## Task Force Chairs and Descriptions

+### GenAI Task Force

+Chair: Paul David

+The Generative Artificial Intelligence Task Force’s role is to develop and advance community understanding of what Generative AI (Gen AI) is, and to recommend policies to the board concerning what Eliot’s relationship with Gen AI is.